Steyning – St Andrew and St Cuthman

 There was then a pause until the mid-C12, probably occasioned by shortages of money (12).
 There is some disagreement over the precise date when the building of the nave was started.
 Most recently Malcolm Thurlby has suggested c1160 with completion by 1175 (ibid), though he has not commented on a break in the masonry after the third bay of the south clerestory from the east, which may mark a further pause within that time.
 It was probably intended from the start to have six bays (4 p212).
 On the south side a shallow pilaster with shafts and scallop capitals is certainly mid-C12.
 The clerestory windows differ externally each side.
 The south ones have shafts and double roll-mouldings on the heads, connected by a thin string-course, but vary from east to west.
 The east ones have scallop and volute capitals and one has billetwork on the string-course linking the heads, whereas the fourth and now final one has a hollow-chamfer and trumpet-scallop and waterleaf capitals, a late C12 form.
 The north windows are plainer, but it is more likely that less trouble was taken over the side away from the town than that they were altered later, as Nairn suggests (BE p339).
 This is borne out by the corbel-table, which is also more elaborate to the south with heads and grotesques.
 Many are decayed, but one with its hand in its mouth may have sexual connotations (10 p251).
 A small C12 north aisle window above a blocked doorway has chevrons on the head.
 The other windows are later but well pre-C19 (see below) and Sarah Leigh has found a drawing following a visit in 1807 by John Carter (see 7 pp28-29) which shows three C12 windows in the north aisle.
 She is almost certainly correct in concluding that Carter drew what was not there; possibly he did not produce the finished drawing ahead of its publication in 1811, by which time his memory could have been at fault.

 The head of the south doorway has what can best be described as rounded chevrons and this is a harbinger of the extraordinary arcades.
 There are few in England like it, displaying as many unusual features that seem to anticipate the breaking up of accepted Romanesque form.
-Malcolm Thurlby has however identified (12) precedents and links for many of the individual features and suggests that the common link is likely to be through masons associated with Henry of Blois, bishop of Winchester, in particular work associated with him at St Cross, Winchester and Winchfield, Hampshire (7 p6).
+Malcolm Thurlby has however identified (12) precedents and links for many of the individual features and suggests that the common link is likely to be through masons associated with Henry of Blois, bishop of Winchester, in particular the work he undertook at St Cross, Winchester and Winchfield, Hampshire (7 p6).
+Such a link is plausible since abbot Henri de Sully of Fécamp was Henry’s nephew.
 Thurlby accounts for the absence of pointed arches, frequent elsewhere by the 1170s, by a wish to ensure stylistic unity, though as the nearby and only slightly later example of New Shoreham shows, this was not always a high priority and the variations in the arches at Steyning are further evidence for such an approach.
 This seeming conservatism is not always evident in the detail at Steyning, for example capitals in the western part of the clerestory have waterleaf, a motif that continued to be used into the early C13.
 In their previous article, Thurlby and Kusaba had inclined the other way and stressed contemporary approval of aesthetic variety (13 p163), both here and at New Shoreham.
 This is perhaps a question to which Professor Thurlby will return in his keenly anticipated further article.